deadc0de6/dotdrop/CONTRIBUTING.md

 * uses `shutil.copytree` with a callback
   that will match each path against the ignore pattern
-* the pattern (and negative pattern) will be matched against the path(s) that are being imported
+* the pattern (and negative pattern) will be matched against the path that is being imported
+  (and not against its destination in the dotpath)

 **install**